Crewe Chess Club – Constitution

 The club’s committee shall be responsible for running and managing club business.
-This will consist of a Chairman, a Secretary, a Treasurer and no more than two other members.
-Where possible these two other members shall be the Webmaster and Events Organiser.
+This will consist of a Chairman, a Secretary, a Treasurer and no more than three other members.
+Where possible these three other members shall be the Webmaster, Events Organiser and Steward.
 The committee can nominate any other member where a vacancy exists.
 Each member of the committee shall have one vote at any meeting, even if they hold more than one post.

 4.1 The club should hold an Annual General Meeting (AGM) at least once a year between 1st May and 31st August.
 The club secretary will be responsible for arranging the date and venue of the AGM, compiling an agenda and informing all the other members of this not less than 10 days of the forthcoming AGM.

 4.2 Any member may propose an item for inclusion on the agenda to the Secretary.
 Where this follows the agenda’s initial publication, inclusion shall be at the Secretary’s discretion.

 4.3 Business to be conducted at the AGM should include, the election of each of the club officers (including committee members), the hearing of officer reports, approval of and effective date for subscriptions, presentation of trophies and any other business the membership feel necessary for the efficient running of the club.